-- There still seems to be many adults without health insurance who cannot afford dental care services.
-This is an ongoing issue in our community. - Substance abusers; mentally ill - low health literacy populations , uninsured , indigent and obese populations, increased aging population - The uninsured in our community still have a challenging time recognizing they need care and obtaining it.
-Person who speak other than English are at a great disadvantage in our community as translation services are limited and there is a dearth of multilingual service providers. - The poor; immigrants who do not speak English as a first language; isolated elderly - uninsured - uninsured - UNK - Seniors and Children - Working Poor - yes, they can't afford the federal insurance program and make to much to qualify for medicaid - Extremely low-income (under 100% poverty), unemployed, veterans, mentally and physically disabled, children and elderly populations are recognized vulnerable populations with many nonprofits and federal, state and local governments are working to address their needs.
-However, the working poor (over 100% and under
+Detailed Responses (unedited except for confidentiality reasons) There still seems to be many adults without health insurance who cannot afford dental care services.
+This is an ongoing issue in our community.
+Substance abusers; mentally ill low health literacy populations, uninsured, indigent and obese populations, increased aging population The uninsured in our community still have a challenging time recognizing they need care and obtaining it.
+Person who speak other than English are at a great disadvantage in our community as translation services are limited and there is a dearth of multilingual service providers.
+The poor; immigrants who do not speak English as a first language; isolated elderly uninsured uninsured UNK Seniors and Children Working Poor yes, they can't afford the federal insurance program and make to much to qualify for medicaid Extremely low-income (under 100% poverty), unemployed, veterans, mentally and physically disabled, children and elderly populations are recognized vulnerab populations with many nonprofits and federal, state and local governments are working to address their needs.
+However, the working poor (over 100% and un